StoneT2000/Dimensions/README.md

 ## Plugins

 Plugins intend to be a simple "drag and drop."
 Dimensions can `use` a plugin and the plugin will automatically configure the dimension as needed.
-See here for how to [develop a plugin](https://github.com/StoneT2000/Dimensions/wiki/Plugin)
+See here for more [info on the available plugins](https://github.com/StoneT2000/Dimensions/wiki/Plugin#supported-plugins) See here for how to [develop a plugin](https://github.com/StoneT2000/Dimensions/wiki/Plugin#developing-a-plugin)

 ### MongoDB